MusicGenerate

 Why creators choose MusicGenerate

-Does Mubert make songs with vocals?
+Does Mubert generate vocals?

-Is Mubert good for background music?
+Is Mubert good for YouTube?

-Does Mubert have an API?
+Does Mubert have a free tier?

 1. 1.Mubertcaptured June 2026